Image

 Phase N/A

-• Participants will receive either EVT or the best available medical treatment.
+• Patients can receive EVT or best medical treatment.

 Study details